 Students receiving dual degrees may participate in more than one ceremony.

 The Herz Gold Medal for Outstanding Scholarship will be awarded to Anita Savell, electrical engineering major, during Thursday afternoon's ceremony.
-Friday afternoon, Mitch Hitchcock will be honored with an Honorary Degree recognizing his significant and long-time contributions to the University, and alumna Mary O. Simmons will be awarded the President's Medal, which was introduced at the inauguration of President Joseph Crowley in 1979.
+Friday afternoon, Mick Hitchcock will be honored with an Honorary Degree recognizing his significant and long-time contributions to the University, and alumna Mary O. Simmons will be awarded the President's Medal, which was introduced at the inauguration of President Joseph Crowley in 1979.
 Also, on Friday afternoon, Donald Carano and Tyrus W. Cobb will be honored as Distinguished Nevadans.
 The Distinguished Nevadan represents the most prestigious award conferred by the Board of Regents of the Nevada System of Higher Education.

 Free public parking is available in the West Stadium Parking Complex and the Blue and Green surface lots.
 Shuttles will be available two hours before each ceremony.
 The Brian J. Whalen Parking Complex will be available for handicap parking.
 Due to construction on North Virginia Street and the increased traffic seen around Commencement ceremonies, the public is strongly encouraged to allow extra time and arrive early.